 - When you’re ready to contact potential endpoint security vendors, make sure you prepare a list of questions (like the ones at the end of this guide) to further evaluate them.

-- What Endpoint Security Systems Do and Their Benefits
+- What Is Endpoint Security Software?

 - Implementation Goals